nlhkabu/nlhkabu.github.io/_posts/2014-12-31-2014-my-year-of-python.md

 ---
 layout: post
+colors:
+    default: 59b32d
+    dark: 499f1f
+    light: 9dde7c

 title: 2014&#58; My Year of Python
 tldr: At the end of 2013, I decided that 2014 would be my year of Python.
-It's been great!
+It's been a difficult but rewarding journey.
 ---

-A Year of Python

 At the end of 2013 (and after much convincing from ojh) I decided to make 2014 my 'year of Python'.
 I chose a year because I felt that would be enough time to get involved to see if I liked the work and the community - and make a decision as to whether Python (and web development in general) is for me.